Can not Update WordPress on GoDaddy Host

-Why does the gd-system-plugin Impacts WordPress Auto Updates for Version 6.3.1 on GoDaddy?
+Why does the gd-system-plugin Impacts WordPress Auto Updates on GoDaddy?

 1. Managed WordPress Hosting Features